 - their innovation agendas are better communicated to the whole organization

 - their business and innovation strategies are better aligned.

-According to Strategy& strong focus on capturing customer insights directly from customers had strong impact on financial results.
+According to Strategy& a strong focus on capturing customer insights directly from customers had a strong impact on financial results.
 Companies and innovators which capture insights directly from customers had three times the growth in operating income and twice the return on assets of industry peers that captured customer insights indirectly, as well as 65 percent higher total shareholder returns.

 Organizational innovation strategies take many forms, from word documents to 60-slide PowerPoint presentations.
-The industry, size and maturity of the organization should also be taken into consideration.
+The industry, size, and maturity of the organization should also be taken into consideration.
 Therefore we prefer to list topics that one should think about when preparing a strategy instead of providing a template to fill.

-Typical innovation strategy answers following questions
+Typical innovation strategy answers the following questions

 - How innovation will help to achieve the goals set in business strategy?
-What kind innovation initiatives the organization will start in order to support the business strategy?
+What kind of innovation initiatives the organization will start in order to support the business strategy?

 - What balance of innovation projects is needed?
-Business goals should include the revenue and margin projections of new and existing products with different customer and market segments.
+Business goals should include the revenue and margin projections of new and existing products with the different customer and market segments.
 This information can be converted to corresponding ratios of incremental and radical innovation.

 - In which areas should innovation focus on?
-Product and service, management innovation and business model innovation.
+Product and service, management innovation, and business model innovation.

 The following cultural attributes are considered important for innovation success